lightning/bolts/04-onion-routing.md

     - return an `invalid_onion_hmac` error.
   - if the ephemeral key in the onion is unparsable:
     - return an `invalid_onion_key` error.
-  - if, during forwarding to its receiving peer, an otherwise unspecified, transient error occurs in the outgoing channel (e.g. channel capacity reached, too many in-flight HTLCs, etc.):
+  - if during forwarding to its receiving peer, an otherwise unspecified, transient error occurs in the outgoing channel (e.g. channel capacity reached, too many in-flight HTLCs, etc.):
     - return a `temporary_channel_failure` error.